MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/About/about_Arrays.md

 The following example shows how use the foreach method.
 In this case the intent is to generate the square value of the elements in the array.

+Please note this method was added in PowerShell v4 and is not available in versions below this.
+For prior versions please use the Pipelining method to the ForEach-Object Cmdlet

 ```powershell
 $a = @(0 ..
 3)
 $a.ForEach({ $_ * $_})